open-gpdb/gpdb/gpdb-doc/markdown/security-guide/topics/Authorization.html.md

  =# DROP OWNED BY visitor;
 ```

-## <a id="using-ssh-256"></a>Using SSH-256 Encryption
+## <a id="obj-access"></a>About Object Access Privileges

 Greenplum Database access control corresponds roughly to the Orange Book 'C2' level of security, not the 'B1' level.
 Greenplum Database currently supports access privileges at the object level.
 Greenplum Database does not support row-level access or row-level, labeled security.

 You can simulate row-level access by using views to restrict the rows that are selected.
 You can simulate row-level labels by adding an extra column to the table to store sensitivity information, and then using views to control row-level access based on this column.
 You can then grant roles access to the views rather than the base table.
 While these workarounds do not provide the same as "B1" level security, they may still be a viable alternative for many organizations.

+## <a id="password-encryption"></a>About Password Encryption in Greenplum Database

+The available password encryption methods in Greenplum Database are SCRAM-SHA-256, SHA-256, and MD5 \(the default\).

+You can set your chosen encryption method system-wide or on a per-session basis.

+### <a id="using-scram-256"></a>Using SCRAM-SHA-256 Password Encryption

+To use SCRAM-SHA-256 password encryption, you must set a server configuration parameter either at the system or the session level.
+This section outlines how to use a server parameter to implement SCRAM-SHA-256 encrypted password storage.

+Note that in order to use SCRAM-SHA-256 encryption for password storage, the `pg_hba.conf` client authentication method must be set to `scram-sha-256` rather than the default, `md5`.

+### <a id="scram-system-wide"></a>Setting the SCRAM-SHA-256 Password Hash Algorithm System-wide

+To set the `password_hash_algorithm` server parameter on a complete Greenplum system \(master and its segments\):

+1. Log in to your Greenplum Database instance as a superuser.
+2. Execute `gpconfig` with the `password_hash_algorithm` set to SCRAM-SHA-256:

+    ```
+    $ gpconfig -c password_hash_algorithm -v 'SCRAM-SHA-256'
+    ```

+3. Verify the setting:

+    ```
+    $ gpconfig -s
+    ```

+    You will see:

+    ```
+    Master value: SCRAM-SHA-256
+    Segment value: SCRAM-SHA-256
+    ```

+### <a id="scram-individual_session"></a>Setting the SCRAM-SHA-256 Password Hash Algorithm for an Individual Session

+To set the `password_hash_algorithm` server parameter for an individual session:

+1. Log in to your Greenplum Database instance as a superuser.
+2. Set the `password_hash_algorithm` to SCRAM-SHA-256:

+    ```
+    # set password_hash_algorithm = 'SCRAM-SHA-256'

+    ```

+3. Verify the setting:

+    ```
+    # show password_hash_algorithm;
+    ```

+    You will see:

+    ```
+    SCRAM-SHA-256
+    ```

+### <a id="using-ssh-256"></a>Using SHA-256 Password Encryption

-To use SHA-256 encryption, you must set a parameter either at the system or the session level.
+To use SHA-256 password encryption, you must set a server configuration parameter either at the system or the session level.
 This section outlines how to use a server parameter to implement SHA-256 encrypted password storage.

-Note that in order to use SHA-256 encryption for storage, the client authentication method must be set to password rather than the default, MD5. \(See [Configuring the SSL Client Connection](Authenticate.md#config_ssl_client_conn) for more details.\) This means that the password is transmitted in clear text over the network, so we highly recommend that you set up SSL to encrypt the client server communication channel.
+Note that in order to use SHA-256 encryption for password storage, the `pg_hba.conf` client authentication method must be set to `password` rather than the default, `md5`. \(See [Configuring the SSL Client Connection](Authenticate.md#config_ssl_client_conn) for more details.\) **With this authentication setting, the password is transmitted in clear text over the network; it is highly recommend that you set up SSL to encrypt the client server communication channel.**

-You can set your chosen encryption method system-wide or on a per-session basis.
-The available encryption methods are SHA-256 and MD5 \(for backward compatibility\).

-### <a id="system-wide"></a>Setting Encryption Method System-wide
+#### <a id="system-wide"></a>Setting the SHA-256 Password Hash Algorithm System-wide

 To set the `password_hash_algorithm` server parameter on a complete Greenplum system \(master and its segments\):